Lies Noor: Career

 Noor was most productive in 1955, when she appeared in five different films: Gagal (Failure), Peristiwa Didanau Toba (The Lake Toba Incident), Sampai Berdjumpa Kembali (Until We Meet Again), Ibu dan Putri (Mother and Daughter), and Oh, Ibuku (Oh, Mother).
 She was able to demand Rp 10,000 for a film produced in Jakarta or Rp 12,500 for a film produced outside of the city.
 (Note: According to an article in the March 1955 edition of Film Varia, the maximum fee paid to an Indonesian actor or actress at the time was Rp 10,000, though some actors and actresses had begun demanding Rp 15,000 (Sj.
 D. 1955).)
 When she was approached by Honey Motion Pictures for Awan dan Tjemara (Clouds and Pines, 1955), she refused to take the lead role as she was only offered Rp 7,500; the role went to a newcomer, Triana.

 In 1956, Noor went to Hong Kong with the Indonesian delegation to the 3rd Asia-Pacific Film Festival.
 That year she acted in three films: Melati Sendja (Twilight Jasmine), Peristiwa 10 Nopember (The 10 November Incident), and Rajuan Alam (Call of Nature).
 The last of these starred Noor alongside Bambang Hermanto as a husband and wife who must deal with malaria.
 For Rajuan Alam, in 1957 Noor travelled to Tokyo with her co-star for the 4th Asia-Pacific Film Festival, where the film was in competition under the title A House, a Wife, a Singing Bird.

 After she gave birth, she took a hiatus from acting.
 Noor returned to cinema in 1960's Pedjuang (Warriors for Freedom), a film directed by Usmar Ismail which followed a platoon of Indonesian soldiers during the Indonesian National Revolution.
 She made her final film, Pesan Ibu (Mother's Message), in 1961.
 In this film, she played a young woman who had to help her mother support their family after their father's death.
 Noor was cast in Sandang Pangan (1961), but she died leaving the film unfinished.

 Personal life

 Noor was married to Firmansjah (also known as Dick Ninkeula), a Produksi Film Negara employee whom she had met on the set of Pulang, in 1955, soon after graduating senior high school.
 After she gave birth to her only son, Rio Marcel Ninkeula, Noor took a hiatus from acting.
 She explained to Varia in a 1959 interview that she intended to focus on raising Rio until he was old enough for her to return to acting.

 Illness and death

 On 12 March 1961, Noor was admitted to Cikini Hospital, Jakarta, and treated for encephalitis.
 She died two days later at the age of 17, and was buried on 15 March at Karet Bivak Cemetery.
 At the funeral several film figures provided eulogies, including Djamaluddin Malik, Turino Djunaedy, and Basuki Effendy.
-Among the mourners were Chitra Dewi, Sofia Waldy, Bing Slamet, Dhalia, Astaman, and Lely Sulastri.
+Among the mourners were Chitra Dewi, Sofia Waldy, Bing Slamet, Dhalia, and Astaman.